Large-Scale Structure Probes of the Post-Inflationary Axiverse: Axion imprints on the power spectrum

 where $T_{\rm ad}(a,k)$ denotes the standard linear CDM adiabatic transfer function, $T_{\rm fs}$ the suppression of adiabatic perturbations from axion free streaming, sourced by the particles’ finite velocity dispersion,\footnote{See Refs.~\cite{Amin:2025sla,Amin:2025dtd,Amin:2022nlh,Amin:2025ayf,Amin:2025sla} for a more detailed derivation of Eq.~\eqref{eq:Pak}.} and $T_{\rm iso}$ the transfer function of the isocurvature component, encoding the Jeans-scale suppression, as discussed in the second part of this subsection.

 {\bf Free streaming.}

 Free streaming is the process by which particles with a nonzero velocity dispersion move out of overdense regions into underdense ones.
-For axions with comoving momentum $k_a$, the typical velocity is $v=(k_a/a)/\sqrt{(k_a/a)^2+m_a^2}\simeq k_a/(a m_a)$.
+For axions with comoving momentum $k_a$ (at the peak of the energy spectrum in Fig.~\ref{fig:Piso-sim} left), the typical velocity is $v=(k_a/a)/\sqrt{(k_a/a)^2+m_a^2}\simeq k_a/(a m_a)$.
 This leads to a comoving free-streaming length, defined as the distance traveled from the time $a_i$ when the particles become non-relativistic to some later time $a_f$: